Richards Miller: Scouting

 Miller joined the Boy Scouts of America (BSA) when he was fourteen years old and became an Eagle Scout with two Eagle Palms in 1959.
 Miller was the Eagle Scout chosen to escort President John F. Kennedy for his inauguration and Inaugural Ball in 1960.

 He joined the Eagle Scout honor society, Knights of Dunamis, and helped to found a local chapter of its successor, the National Eagle Scout Association, serving as its chairman.
 Active in the BSA Order of the Arrow honor since 1957, he served as a lodge adviser.

-Miller was a Scoutmaster for seven years, was president of the Stonewall Jackson Area Council, and the council commissioner.
+Miller was a Scoutmaster for seven years, was president of the Virginia Headwaters Council, and the council commissioner.
 He was the National Outdoor Venturing Chairman from 1998 to 2004, overseeing 250,000 scouts.
 From 2000 to 2003, he served on the National BSA Field Book Task Force, writing the Fieldbook: The BSA's Manual of Advanced Skills for Outdoor Travel, Adventure, and Caring for the Land, 4th edition (2004).
 He also helped authored the Wood Badge in the 21st Century scout leader training course.

-In 1985, he received the Silver Buffalo Award, Scouting’s highest commendation for adult volunteers.
+In 2005, he received the Silver Buffalo Award, Scouting’s highest commendation for adult volunteers.
 On May 25, 1996, he was awarded the Silver Antelope Award at the national BSA convention in Hawaii.